Can leaders really effect change in data?

 Jane Ide, Chief Executive, ACEVO

-Obviously we’re thrilled about the positive support for the course AND, because we’re a social enterprise and we care about impact, we wanted to look at whether the course had delivered any long-term sustained/enduring change.
+Obviously we’re thrilled about the positive support for the course AND, because we’re a social enterprise and care about impact, we wanted to look longer-term at whether the course had delivered sustained and enduring change.

 So, we asked our April and September 2023 cohorts, one year on from the course, what difference it had made.

-Achievements across the board - big and small
+Achievements and successes across the board, big and small

 The first, and most exciting, piece of news is that everyone tells us they’ve been able to effect some change and improvement around data in their organisation since completing the course.
 In some cases quite big changes: